cmu-delphi/covidcast-indicators/google_health/README.md

 pip install .
 ```

 All of the user-changable parameters are stored in `params.json`.
-To execute
+A template is
+included as `params.json.template`.
+At a minimum, you will need to include a
+Google API key.

-the module and produce the output datasets (by default, in `receiving`), run
+To execute the module and produce the output datasets (by default, in
-the following:
+`receiving`), run the following:

 ```
 env/bin/python -m delphi_google_health